-If you've had a cesarean section, your provider will check the incision before you leave the hospital.
-Your incision should be checked again about one week after delivery.
-If you've had a staple closure, the staples must be removed within a week of leaving the hospital.
+If you've had a cesarean section, your doctor may want to check the incision within 4 to 5 weeks.
 For a vaginal birth, you should be seen 6 to 8 weeks after delivery.

 Sexual Intercourse

 Unless your doctor directs you differently, you may resume sexual relations in 6 weeks.
 Sex may be uncomfortable the first few times.